michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 We can use Azure Key vault and public key encryption and store encrypted form in Azure Storage Blob storage

 2. Configure Azure Disk Encryption for the VM:
-Keyvault -> Keyvault Key -> vm -> vm encryption -> all (all means encrypt both data and operating system) `az keyvault create` then `az keyvault key create` then `az vm create` then `az vm encryption`
+Keyvault -> Keyvault Key -> VirtualMachine -> VM encryption -> all (all means encrypt both data and operating system) `az keyvault create` then `az keyvault key create` then `az vm create` then `az vm encryption`

 3. Requirements: all API calls must be authenticated and callers to the API must not send credentials.
 Answer: Managed Identity <br>